-- Certiport Username – Your correct username must be supplied on the form.
-If you have not already set up an account, you can do so by selecting Register on the Home page.
+- Certiport Username: Your correct username must be supplied on the form.
+If you have not already set up an account, you can do so by selecting "Register" on the Certiport Home page.

-- You must provide current documentation of your condition and a rationale for the requested adjustments.
+- Supporting Documents: You must provide current documentation of your condition and a rationale for the requested adjustments.
 See page 3 of the Request Form for guidelines.

 Please allow up to ten (10) business days for forms to be reviewed and processed.

 For Test Candidate requests for accommodations outside of the US please contact the Solution Provider in your country.

 Examinees approved by Certiport must notify the CATC of the disability accommodation when scheduling the exam.
 Accommodations requiring a separate testing room, larger testing area, a reader or a surrogate, or assistive technology require the examinee to schedule in advance as well as present the CATC with Certiport's approval.